 South Africa, Huawei unit reach out of court settlement on hiring

-Authorities took Huawei Technologies South Africa to court in February, saying it fell short of a requirement for 60% of workers to be South African, and sought a fine of 1.5 million rand ($99,300) or 2% of the unit's annual 2020 turnover.
+Authorities took Huawei Technologies South Africa to court in February, saying it fell short of a requirement for 60% of its workers to be South African, and sought a fine of 1.5 million rand ($99,300), or 2% of the unit's annual 2020 turnover.

+The department had also asked the court to force Huawei to draft and implement an employment equity plan to hire more local workers after it discovered that foreign nationals make up nearly 90% of Huawei Technologies South Africa's workforce.

+But the two parties later agreed on negotiating a possible out-of-court settlement.

 ($1=15.1070 rand)